Character Animator enables expressive, high-quality performance-based animation. It’s so fast, it can even be used live.

 For more information about the latest release, see What’s new in Adobe Character Animator.

 Character Animator is for anyone who wants to create a character and make it come alive!
 It helps you to rig a character, create puppets by modifying built-in character templates, by importing your Photoshop and Illustrator characters, or by using new Sensei-powered Characterizer.
-Character Animator is for everyone from the aspiring or professional animator, video content creator, educators, gamers, graphic designers, or illustrators who work in the media and entertainment industry and require fast-turn animation as a part of their overall workflow.
+Character Animator is for everyone from the aspiring to professional animator, video content creator, educators, gamers, graphic designers, or illustrators who work in the media and entertainment industry and require fast-turn animation as a part of their overall workflow.
 This tool also allows you to host live interaction between characters and fans.

 A Character Animator project is a collection of puppets, scenes, and supporting items (for example, artwork and audio files).
 You can create separate projects to organize related work, such as for an episode of a cartoon or for a specific client.
 Each project is stored on disk as a separate folder.